cjdbarlow/Part-One/regulation_of_body_temperature.md

   * Solids conduct heat better than gases
   * There is no conduction in a vacuum
 * Heat loss via conduction is minimal in air but is a major cause of heat loss in immersion
+  * As arteries and veins typically run next to each other, arterial heat tends to be transferred to the (cooler) veins, limiting further heat loss
+  This is similar to counter-current exchange in the kidney.
 * As fat is a poorer conductor of heat than muscle, increased body fat will slow heat loss by conduction

 ###Convection